PseudoDevs/IamGhost/bbmd8.md

-Last updated: 2024-04-11 10:58:52
+Last updated: 2024-04-11 10:59:25
-Random Quote: It seems to me that a queen who trusts no one is as foolish as a queen who trusts everyone.  -  Daenerys Targaryen
+Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar